Succeeding at Negotiation: 3 Strengths to Resolve Problems

 The merits of a position are the intrinsic qualities or elements which stand unimpeded.
 If the business valuation shows a decline in value solely due to market forces then the position advanced that the shareholder was not responsible and cannot fund the previous level of support may be considered unimpeachable.

 An incorrect factual basis will lead to asking if any documentation was relied upon and has not yet been produced, to be provided.
 If the shareholder asserts that there is a decline in the value based on the internal corporate accountant’s assessment, demand a review by an independent chartered business valuator.

 #3 Be Reasonable and Open-Minded

-- The Collaborative Approach is one process which takes a holistic approach to families separating or divorcing.
+The Collaborative Approach is one process that takes a holistic approach to families separating or divorcing.
 Please contact Lorisa Stein directly to learn more.